chuanqisun/htmaa-2025/src/posts/final-project/index.md

 ![Reinforcing headers](../week-14/media/final-glue.webp)
 **"Solidifying" my design**

 I also noticed an improvement in my soldering skills over the course of the project.
 I developed a habit of wetting the soldering tip with solder before touching the joint.
 This practice significantly improved heat transfer and resulted in cleaner, shinier joints.
-Anyone wants Hershey's kisses?
+Anyone wants Hershey's Kisses?

 ![Compare solder joints](../week-14/media/final-compare-solder.webp)
 **Operator mk1 (left) vs mk3 (right) solder joints**